gzimbron/image-compressor/Readme.md

   quality: 80, //default is 80
   maxWidth: 1000, //default is 1000
   maxHeight: 1000, //default is 1000
-  pngToWebp: true // default is false, only works for png files });
+  pngToWebp: false // default is false, only works for png files });
 ```